Dental Implants - Jacksonville

 Are You Missing Teeth?

 Whether patients are missing one tooth or a full arch, it’s essential that teeth are replaced as soon as possible.
 The longer patients wait to replace missing teeth, they are at greater risk for oral health issues including dental drift and bone and gum tissue loss.
 Unfortunately, traditional tooth replacement solutions only restore those parts of teeth that are visible when patients smile.
 This does not protect patients from jawbone and gum tissue loss, and they typically rely on support for healthy dental structures.
-Dental implant supported tooth replacement offers a more natural solution by replacing the entire tooth from the roots up.
+Dental implants offer a more natural solution by replacing the entire tooth from the roots up.
 Contact Jacksonville Dental Specialists to schedule a dental implant consultation today.

 What are Dental Implants?